darthsalad/DarthSalad/README.md

 ## **About Me**

-I'm currently a CSE undergrad at IIIT Bhubanweswar.
+I'm currently a CSE undergrad at IIIT Bhubanweswar.<br>
 Learning programming and discovering new things almost everyday excites me!

 ---